-Our second CSA haul is here and it’s crazy full of vibrant luscious greens ready for devouring mouths.
+Our second CSA haul is here and it’s full of vibrant luscious greens.
+We will devour.

 I don’t know if I just really missed our share the last few months, but I feel like the full-share has even more veggies than it did last year??
 I’ll have to go back to last year and take a look at some of the pictures.
 Part of it could be that they were just moving the farm to a new location in 2015 and we had two later frosts that effected some of the spring crops.

 - Bunch of rainbow chard